Support Intelligent, In-Depth, Trustworthy Journalism.

 It's wrong for Americans.
 And Scott Pruitt and President Trump are trying to put it back to where it should be, in the best interests of all Americans.

-JOHN YANG: Robert Murray, the founder and chairman of Murray Energy, thank you very much for joining us.
+Robert Murray, the founder and chairman of Murray Energy, thank you very much for joining us.

 Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 Thank you.
 Please check your inbox to confirm.